 2- Boundary Training:

 It may sound a little odd if you’ve not seen this before, but this can be possible.
-There are numerous methods of boundaries training.
+There are numerous methods of boundary training.

 Some owners have established boundaries for their yard (like long, gravel, or mulch strips that line the edges), which helps teach your dog about the boundaries of your yard a little simpler.